-Hugh is responsible for Nexia Edwards Marshall's Forensic Accounting division.
+Hugh is the Partner responsible for Nexia Edwards Marshall's Forensic Accounting division.

 Hugh is best known for his work as an independent accounting expert, particularly relating to economic loss and business valuation, with extensive experience in family law business valuation and investigation.

-Hugh is a long standing contributor to the Australian accounting profession through his involvement in the activities of Chartered Accountants Australia and New Zealand and CPA Australia, and the legal profession through his membership of the Law Society of South Australia, Family Law Committee.
+Hugh is a long standing contributor to the Australian accounting profession through his involvement in the activities of Chartered Accountants Australia and New Zealand and CPA Australia, and the legal profession through the Law Society of South Australia, Family Law Committee.

 Hugh is a recognised specialist in the provision of business valuation services, particularly for the purpose of matrimonial settlements.
 Hugh specialises in the valuation of closely held enterprises, particularly, professional services enterprises, and minority interests.